-Today, it is hard to conceive going back to a quieter life because we cannot undo where our world has come (economically, electronically, educationally, and culturally), and for others of you, because you are too young to know what you are missing.
+Today, it is hard to conceive going back to a quieter life because we cannot undo where our world has come (economically, electronically, educationally, and culturally), and for others of you, because you are too young to know what you missed.

 But maybe we can pick and choose to intentionally re-create some of the same wholesome ways of the good ol’ days.
 These are my husband’s memories of his growing up days: